-If you’re serious about your WordPress website, you have run a page speed test at some point.
-There are many variations of these tests out there.
-Some more convenient and true to your target audience than others.
-But they all will give you a pretty decent idea of where you can still improve your site.
+If you’re serious about your WordPress website, you need run a page speed test.
+There are many variations of these tests out there, and some are more appropriate for your target audience than others.
+But all of them will give you a pretty good idea of where you can still improve your site.

-Certain speed optimizations may come across as “technically challenging” for some of you.
-Luckily, you have set up a WordPress website.
-And one of the things that make WordPress so awesome is the availability of WordPress plugins.
-Some free, some paid, but they all will help you to simplify difficult tasks.
-In this article, we’ll first show you a couple of page speed tests so you can check your page speed yourself.
-After that, we’ll go into a number of speed optimization recommendations.
-And show you how to solve these using just plugins.
+For some of you, some speed optimization recommendations may come across as “technically challenging”, but lucky for you, you have a WordPress website, which makes optimization much easier.
+One of the things that makes WordPress so awesome is that there are plugins that can help you.
+Some are free, some paid-for, but all will help you to simplify difficult tasks.
+In this article, we’ll tell you about a few places you can test your page speed yourself.
+Then, we’ll look at some speed optimization recommendations and show you how to solve them using plugins.

 Running a page speed test

-Running a page speed test is as simple as inserting your website’s URL into a form on a website.
-That website then analyzes your website and comes up with recommendations.
-I’d like to mention two of those, but there are much more tests available.
+Running a page speed test is as easy as visiting a website and entering your website’s URL into a box.
+The speed test then analyzes your website and comes up with recommendations.
+There are many different speed test tools, but here are a couple worth looking at.

-- Pingdom provides a tool for speed testing.
-The nice thing is that you can test from different servers.
-For instance, from a server that is relatively close to you.
-Especially if you are targeting a local audience, this is a nice way to see how fast your website for them is.
+- Pingdom has a tool for speed testing, and it lets you test from different locations around the world, or from a server that is relatively close to you.
+If you’re targeting a local audience, for example, this is a good way to see how fast your website is for them.

-- Google Lighthouse is a performance tool that lives in your browser.
-Click right on a page, choose Inspect and check the Audits tab in the new window that opens in your browser.
-Here, you can test speed for mobile device or desktop, and on different bandwidths for example.
+- Google Lighthouse is a performance tool that lives in the Chrome browser’s Web Developer Tools.
+To access it, right click on a page, choose Inspect and check the Audits tab in the new window that opens in your browser.
+Here, you can test speed for mobile device or desktop, and on different bandwidths and connection speeds.
 The test result looks like this:

-Small remark: most sites appear slower in Lighthouse.
-This is because Lighthouse emulates a number of devices, for instance, a slow mobile/3g connection. (see the second bar in the screenshot above).
-With mobile first, this is actually a good thing, right?
-If you want to know, go read Edwin’s in depth post on Google Lighthouse!
+Minor point: most sites appear slower in Lighthouse.
+This is because Lighthouse emulates a number of situations and devices – for example a slow mobile/3g connection. (see the second bar in the screenshot above).
+With mobile first a reality, we think this is actually a good thing.
+If you want to know more, go read Edwin’s in-depth post on Google Lighthouse!

 There are many, many more speed testing tools available online.
-These are just a few that I wanted to mention before going into WordPress solutions that will help you improve speed.
+These are just a few that I wanted to tell you about before going into WordPress solutions that will help you improve your site speed.

 Optimizing your page speed using WordPress plugins

-After running a page speed test, I am pretty sure that most website owners feel they should invest some time into optimizing that speed for their website.
-You will have a dozen recommendations.
-These recommendations differ from things you can do yourselves and some things that you might need technical help for.
+Once you’ve run a page speed test, you’ll probably feel like you should spend some time optimizing your website for speed.
+You will have quite a few recommendations, ranging from things you can do yourself and some things that you may need technical help with.

 Images usually play a large part in speed optimization, especially if you use large header images.
 Or if your site is image-heavy overall.
 It’s always a good idea to optimize these images.
 And it can be done with little quality loss these days.
 One of the things to look for is, like in the page speed test example above, images that are in fact larger than they are shown on your screen.
-If you have an image that covers your entire screen, and squeeze that into a 300 x 200 pixels spot on your website, you might be using an image of several MB’s.
+If you have an image that covers your entire screen, and squeeze that into a 300 x 200 pixels spot on your website, you might be using an image of several MBs.
 Instead, you could also change the dimensions of your image before uploading.
-And serve the image in the right dimensions and at a file size of some KB’s instead.
-By reducing the file size, you are speeding up your website.
+And serve the image in the right dimensions and at a file size in KBs instead.
+By reducing the file size, you speed up your website.

 Setting image dimensions in WordPress

-WordPress comes with a handy default feature, where every image you upload is stored in several dimensions:
+WordPress comes with a handy default feature, where every image you upload is stored in several sizes:

 So if you want all the images in your posts to be the same width, pick one of the predefined ones or set your custom dimensions here.
-Images that you upload scale accordingly to these dimensions and the image in the original dimensions will also be available for you.
+Images that you upload scale according to these dimensions and the image in the original dimensions will also be available to use.

-If you load, for instance, the medium size image instead of the much larger original, this will serve an image in a smaller file size, and this will be faster.
+This means that if, for example, you load the medium size image instead of the much larger original, this will serve an image in a smaller file size, which will load much faster.

 Image optimization plugins

-There are also a number of image optimization plugins (paid and free) for WordPress available, like Kraken.io, Smush or Imagify.
-These might, for instance, remove so-called Exif data from the image.
-That is data that is really interesting for a photographer and will contain information about what settings the camera used to make that photo.
-Not really something you need for the image in your blog post, unless perhaps if you are in fact a photographer.
-Depending on your settings, you could also have these plugins replace your image with an image that is slightly lower in quality, for instance.
+There are also a number of image optimization plugins (both paid-for and free) available for WordPress, such as Kraken.io, Smush or Imagify.
+Plugins usually remove Exif data from the image, which is a good idea because Exif data includes information about camera settings used to take the photo – really interesting for a photographer, perhaps, but not something you need for the image in your blog post.
+You can also have these plugins replace your image with an image that is slightly lower in quality.

-Some of these aforementioned plugins can also help you resize your images, by the way.
-Test these plugins for yourself and see which one is most convenient to work with and minifies your image files the best way.
-For further reading about image optimization, be sure to check this post about image SEO.
+Some of these plugins can also help you resize your images.
+Take these plugins for a test drive and see which works best for you and minifies your image files best.
+To find out more about image optimization, be sure to check this post about image SEO.

-Another issue that comes across a lot in page speed tests is browser cache optimization.
+Another issue that comes up a lot in page speed tests is browser cache optimization.

 Browser cache is about storing website files, like JS and CSS, in your local temporary internet files folder, so that they can be retrieved quickly on your next visit.
 Or, as Mozilla puts it: